-An accomplished multi-instrumentalist, Milan often jokes that he first moved to Nashville in 1999 because he “heard they were running out of guitar players,” but with light speed picking and his trusty tenor voice, he has built a reputation as a first call sideman and collaborator.
+An accomplished multi-instrumentalist, Milan often jokes that he first moved to Nashville in 1999 because he “heard they were running out of guitar players,” but with light speed picking and his trusty tenor voice, he has built a reputation as an adept artist, songwriter and collaborator.
 Traveling the world, Milan has made appearances at venues ranging from Colorado’s Red Rocks Amphitheater to Buck Owens’ Crystal Palace in Bakersfield, California, and from the Grand Ole Opry to Symphony Hall with the Boston Pops Orchestra.

-As a songwriter, Milan’s songs have been recorded by some of the biggest names in Bluegrass, ranging from the traditional sounds of Junior Sisk to the progressive leanings of the Steep Canyon Rangers.
-The fruits of this labor have yielded thirteen number one songs in the genre, a steady stream of others that have graced the top twenty, and two nominations each for Song of the Year and Songwriter of the Year by the International Bluegrass Music Association.
+As a songwriter, Milan’s songs have been recorded by some of the biggest names in bluegrass, ranging from the traditional sounds of the Lonesome River Band to the progressive leanings of Steep Canyon Rangers.
+The fruits of this labor have yielded twenty-eight number one songs in the genre, over three dozen others that have graced the top twenty, two nominations for Song of the Year and receiving the award for Songwriter of the Year from the International Bluegrass Music Association in 2020.